 - 1. Setup the job during initialization.
-For example, create the temporary output directory for the job during the initialization of the job.
-The job client does the setup for the job. - 2.
+For example, create the temporary output directory for the job during the initialization of the job. - 2.
 Cleanup the job after the job completion.
-For example, remove the temporary output directory after the job completion.
-A separate task does the cleanupJob at the end of the job.

-- 3. Setup the task temporary output.

-- 4. Check whether a task needs a commit.
-This is to avoid the commit procedure if a task does not need commit.

-- 5. Commit of the task output.

-- 6. Discard the task commit.
+For example, remove the temporary output directory after the job completion. - 3.
+Setup the task temporary output. - 4.
+Check whether a task needs a commit.
+This is to avoid the commit procedure if a task does not need commit. - 5.
+Commit of the task output. - 6.
+Discard the task commit.